goksinb/new-group1-project/README.md

 ✅ **Save to Your Watchlist** – Click the heart to add movies and series to your list.

-✅ **Prioritize Favorites** – Mark the most important shows with a star.
+✅ **Edit or write in the tile** – Allowing users to give their saved movies/TV shows a more personal touch.

 ✅ **Manage Your List** – Remove items or get the streaming link with one click.